Scaling a team is a difficult task that has been the downfall of many startups.

 You need to perfect the onboarding process even if it’s remote onboarding, so you can turn the zero or negative productivity of a new hire into a net positive.
 You need to develop processes to turn tacit knowledge into explicit knowledge that requires minimal work to share with new hires.
 For example, you can use documentation and shared norms to do that.

 Alignment is a common problem; it’s difficult to scale your culture as your company grows.
-You have to make sure to keep moving in the right direction and to align everyone with the goals, priorities and the practices of the organization.
+You have to make sure to keep the culture moving in the right direction and to align everyone with the goals, priorities and the practices of the organization.

 Culture includes knowledge sharing, continuous improvement, and creating an atmosphere that empowers everyone to ask questions.
 A team without psychological safety can’t scale up, because growth comes with the risk of failure.

 Psychological safety enables everyone to take risks.
 Without it, engineers won’t become productive, because they are more concerned about not looking dumb than they are about learning.
 You can’t punish new engineers for mistakes that most new hires make, because that stops them from contributing to the best of their ability.